 By Tour: There are a few tours that visit Cenote Suytun as part of a trip to see Chichen Itza, or you can arrange a private tour to keep the group size small and more enjoyable.

 - $91 Full Day Tour includes Cenote Suyton, Chichen Itza, and Valladolid.
 Includes breakfast, lunch, all entrance fees, hotel pickup & drop off, and a guide.
 Click here to book.

 - Click here to browse all Suyton cenote tours

 There are changing rooms and bathrooms located right after you pay the admission.
 Life jackets are mandatory to swim in Cenote Suytun.
 You can rent life jackets for 30 MXN pesos.
 The cenote has a nice paved staircase with a handle & ropes leading down to the water.
-When walking down it looks like you’re entering a dark hole and it could be considered steep to some people.
+Walking down, it looks like you’re entering a dark hole, which could be considered steep to some people.